magomimmo/modern-cljs/doc/second-edition/tutorial-08.md

 ## bREPLing with hiccups

-Before we start bREPLing with `hiccups`, we need to require its namespace in the bREPL as well.
+Before we start bREPLing with `hiccups`, we need to require its namespace in the bREPL as well:

 ```clj
 cljs.user> (require '[hiccups.runtime])